wpanas/wpanas.github.io/_posts/2019-06-20-kotlin-dagger.md

 ---
-title: "Dagger 2 with Kotlin"
+title: "Using Dagger 2 in Android and Kotlin"
 categories: programming
 description: Quick guide how to configure Dagger 2 with Kotlin
 ---